aws/chalice/docs/source/api.rst

   .. attribute:: uri_params

      A dict of the captured URI params.
+This value is ``None`` if no URI params were provided in the request.

   .. attribute:: method